AndreaAmico/AndreaAmico.github.io/_posts/2022/2022-10-04-ODE-quarter-car-model.md

 <p style="text-align:center;"><img src="/asset/images/scipy/qc.gif" alt="quarter_car_animation" width="1000"></p>

 Here we show how one can use scipy to solve a simple differential equation.
 We use the so called quarter car model as an example.
 This simple model describes the motion of a mass connected to a deformable wheel through a dumper-spring system.
+As shown in the scheme below, the components of the system are the following:
+- Suspenmded mass: mass=$m_s$ and hight=$z_s$

 <p style="text-align:center;"><img src="/asset/images/scipy/quarter_car_scheme.png" alt="quarter_car_scheme" higth="250"></p>